 About a year ago, I started prepping for my morning the night before.
 I follow a simple routine.
 I place a bowl and a glass on the kitchen table.
 The glass is to remind me to start the day with 8 oz. of water.
 The bowl is for my oatmeal.

 I’ve found that putting the bowl out and putting the oatmeal in it helped me in two ways.
 It allowed me to streamline my breakfast preparation, but it also led to better choices.
 Since the oatmeal was already out, I choose to eat it over a highly caloric cereal or grabbing a quick and easy granola bar.

-The other thing I do for the morning is fill my coffeemaker with grounds and water.
-That way all I have to do is turn it on in the morning.
-I’m hoping to upgrade to a coffee machine with a timer in the future but that will have to wait until we have more counter space than what’s available in our current apartment.
+The other thing I do in the morning is fill my coffeemaker with grounds and water.
+That way, all I have to do is turn it on in the morning.
+I’m hoping to upgrade to a coffee machine with a timer in the future, but that will have to wait until we have more counter space than what’s available in our current apartment.

 photo: Isaac Benhesed